IgnacioCipo/3ARA-Mechanics/README.md

 # 3ARA-Mechanics
 Mechanics part of my final project using SolidWorks.
 The robotic arm has 3 degrees of freedom, made with planetary gears.

-For the others parts of this projects go to:
+For the others parts of this projects you can go to:

 [Firmware](https://github.com/IgnacioCipo/3ARA_Firmware)

 [Software](https://github.com/IgnacioCipo/3ARA-Software)

 [Electronics](https://github.com/IgnacioCipo/3ARA-PCB)

 ## Images